 AMY GOODMAN: We’re going to turn now to Ossie Davis delivering the eulogy for Malcolm X. This is from the Pacifica Radio Archives.
 It was at the Faith Temple Church of God, just a few days after Malcolm X was assassinated.
 February 27, 1965.

-Malcolm came along and said, stop, stop, you are men.
-Stop, you do care.
-Stop, there is life in you.
-Stop there is still the possibility that manhood, that courage, that strength, that imagination, will make the difference.
-It was he who rallied our flagging efforts, who taught us to stand up off of our knees, especially the black men, but also the whites, but to stand up off of our knees, to address ourselves to the truth, even if we were killed for it, and it’s been a long time since that kind of courage and bravery was abroad in our land.
+Malcolm came along and said, “Stop.
+Stop.
+You are men.
+Stop.
+You do care.
+Stop.
+There is life in you.
+Stop.
+There is still the possibility that manhood, that courage, that strength, that imagination, will make the difference.”
+It was he who rallied our flagging efforts, who taught us to stand up off of our knees—especially the black men, but also the whites—to stand up off of our knees, to address ourselves to the truth, even if we were killed for it.
+And it’s been a long time since that kind of courage and bravery was abroad in our land.

-We’ve had men, men who were mountains, men who were mighty, men who set us great and good examples, but they had one advantage that Malcolm did not have.
+We’ve had men, men who were martyrs, men who were mighty, men who set us great and good examples.
+But they had one advantage that Malcolm did not have.
 They were men of education.
 They were men of college.
 They had had training.
-Malcolm came from the lowest depths.
-And therefore, in measuring the man we have to measure the place from whence he came.
-All of us sitting here tonight, men and women, black and white, can stand a little taller because a man like Malcolm X walked on our earth, lived in our midst, smiled his smile on the face of Harlem.
+Malcolm came from the lowest depth.
+And therefore, in measuring the man, we have to measure the place from whence he came.
+All of us sitting here tonight, men and women, black and white, can stand a little taller because a man like Malcolm X walked on our Earth, lived in our midst, smiled his smile on the face of Harlem.

 Get up off your knees.
 Come out of your hiding place.
 If your hiding place is gold, come out from behind it.
 If your hiding place is prestige, come out from behind it.
-If your hiding place is poverty, if you live in the slums, if you live in the gutters, stand up, look at the sun, you too are a man.
-And when Malcolm said it, when he looked at you, when he gave you the stuff of your own manhood, how could we resist or deny or do less than the little we did to honor him when he died and here tonight.
+If your hiding place is poverty, if you live in the slums, if you live in the gutters, stand up, look at the sun.
+You, too, are a man.
+And when Malcolm said it, when he looked at you, when he gave you the stuff of your own manhood, how could we resist or deny or do less than the little we did to honor him when he died and here tonight?
 Great things sometimes show up very small.
-The cloud no bigger than a man’s hand betokened the flood that destroyed the earth.
-Many looking on the reception, what has happened since Malcolm has been dead, seeing the kind of reception that we have gotten and we have not gotten, might make the mistake of thinking that we have measured the man, we have put him in his place, and therefore, we can safely turn around and forget him forever.
+The cloud no bigger than a man’s hand betokened the flood that destroyed the Earth.
+Many looking on the reception, what has happened since Malcolm has been dead, seeing the kind of reception that we have gotten and that we have not gotten, might make the mistake of thinking that we have measured the man, we have put him in his place, and therefore we can safely turn around and forget him forever.
 But that is not so.
-I say this to you, as I say to myself: If Malcolm and his message so strong, so bright, and so pure, was too good for those of us who have already reached manhood, there is a generation who is not yet spoiled, not yet degutted, not yet de-bold, not yet emasculated, who when they come to the light of this truth will rise up and redeem him and us and all of the rest of the world.
+I say this to you, as I say to myself: If Malcolm and his message, so strong, so bright and so pure, was too good for those of us who have already reached manhood, there is a generation who is not yet spoiled, not yet degutted, not yet de-bold, not yet emasculated, who when they come into the light of this truth will rise up and redeem him and us and all the rest of the world.
 That is the meaning of Malcolm X.

 AMY GOODMAN: Ossie Davis, delivering the eulogy for Malcolm X at the Faith Temple Church of God, February 27, 1965.
 We got this from the Pacifica Radio Archive.